turingschool/curriculum/source/paths/elevate/measuring_application_performance.markdown

 $ heroku addons:add newrelic:stark
 {% endterminal %}

-Then, as it suggests, you can open the DevCenter documentation about NewRelic:
+Then, as it suggests, you can open the Dev Center documentation about NewRelic:

 {% terminal %}
 $ heroku addons:docs newrelic